qstackfield/lcac-benchmark/README.md

 > Stackfield, Q. (2025). *LCAC: A Cognitive Integrity Benchmark for Reasoning Systems.*
 > Vanta Systems. https://github.com/qstackfield/lcac-benchmark

-## Purpose & Usage

-The **LCAC Benchmark** provides a reproducible way for researchers, engineers, and institutions to **evaluate reasoning integrity** - how well a model maintains logical stability, context alignment, and truth-preserving behavior over time.

-It is not a dataset or a training framework.
-It is a **governance-grade diagnostic**, designed to measure *reasoning drift*, *cognitive trust*, and *context retention* using standardized metrics.

 ---

 ## Benchmark Architecture Overview